daniel-frenkel/Valar-Systems/docs/docs/3D_print_guide.md

 3D-Printing Build Guides

-Use the Table of Content below to find the information you need.
-If starting new, begin at the top and work your way down, step by step.
+Use the Table of Contents below to find the information you need

 {: .no_toc }